Infinitely divisible priors for multivariate survival functions: Exchangeable min-id sequences and infinitely divisible random measures

 Conversely, for every exchangeable min-id sequence whose exponent measure is of the form $\lambda_\alpha+\lambda_\nu$ for some Lévy characteristics $(\alpha,\nu)$ there exists a unique in law IDEM satisfying Condition \ref{condsuppminid} which generates the exchangeable min-id sequence according to (\ref{eqnconstrexminid}).

-\end{thm} The theorem could be called de Finettis theorem for exponent measures of exchangeable min-id sequences generated by IDEMs, since it shows that the exponent measure associated to these sequences is a (possibly infinite) mixture of the law of i.i.d.\ min-id sequences plus the exponent measure of a min-id sequence with i.i.d.\ components.
-Notice that our requirement of $\mu(\omega)\in M_d$ being an exponent measure for every $\omega$ allows to define $\bmX_j$ as a min-id random vector conditionally on every realization of $\mu$.
+\end{thm} The theorem could be called de Finetti's theorem for exponent measures of exchangeable min-id sequences generated by IDEMs, since it shows that the exponent measure associated to these sequences is a (possibly infinite) mixture of the law of i.i.d.\ min-id sequences plus the exponent measure of a min-id sequence with i.i.d.\ components.
+Notice that our requirement of $\mu$ taking values in $M_d$ allows to define $\bmX_j$ as a min-id random vector conditionally on every realization of $\mu$.
 It should be emphasized that, even though $(\bmX_j)_{j\in\N}$ is real-valued, $\eta$ might be the exponent measure of a min-id random vector whose components can take the value $\infty$, i.e.\ $\minid(\eta)$ is the distribution of a random vector on $E_d$ and $\eta$ might not satisfy Condition \ref{condsuppminid}.
 An immediate consequence of Theorem \ref{thmidexpmimpliesexminid} is the following stochastic decomposition of $\ubmX$.

-\begin{cor} An exchangeable min-id sequence satisfying Condition \ref{condsuppminid} has the following stochastic decomposition:
+\begin{cor} An exchangeable min-id sequence $\ubmX$ satisfying Condition \ref{condsuppminid} has the following stochastic decomposition:

 where $\ubmX_1$ is a sequence of i.i.d.\ min-id random vectors with exponent measure $\alpha$ and $\ubmX_2$ is an exchangeable min-id sequence with exponent measure $\lambda_\nu$.
 Moreover, there is no i.i.d.\ sequence of random vectors $\underline{\bmY}_1$ independent of a min-id sequence $\underline{\bmY}_2$ such that $\ubmX_2\sim\min\{\underline{\bmY}_1,\underline{\bmY}_2\}$. \end{cor}